- What does checking in mean?

 - Plan in advance how long it will take you to get to your slot area

-- Go ‘offline’ for the time you are travelling to the area to avoid receiving jobs that will take you in the wrong direction
+- Go ‘offline’ for the time you are travelling to the area to avoid receiving invitations that will take you in the wrong direction

-- Make sure you are in your slot area during the first 15 minutes so the new criteria is fulfilled!
+- Make sure you are in your slot area during the first 15 minutes so the check-in criteria is fulfilled!